Planqton/mkvd/README.md

 # mkvd

 A simple GUI tool for marking video segments and exporting them as MP3.
-Includes a button to export the entire audio track as a single MP3 file.
+It can also export the entire audio track and shows basic metadata about the loaded media file.